arrudadev/ignite-reactjs-ignews/README.md

 ### FaunaDB Configuration

-See [FaunaDB Configuration docs](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/faunadb-configuration.md) to configure your FaunaDB and fill in your environment variables.
+See [FaunaDB Configuration documentation](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/faunadb-configuration.md) to configure your FaunaDB and fill in your environment variables.

 ### Stripe Configuration

-See [Stripe Configuration docs](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/stripe-configuration.md) to configure your Stripe and fill in your environment variables.
+See [Stripe Configuration documentation](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/stripe-configuration.md) to configure your Stripe and fill in your environment variables.

 ### Prismic Configuration

-See [Prismic Configuration docs](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/stripe-configuration.md) to configure your Prismic and fill in your environment variables.
+See [Prismic Configuration documentation](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/prismic-configuration.md) to configure your Prismic and fill in your environment variables.

+### Github's OAuth Configuration

+See [Github's OAuth Configuration documentation](https://github.com/monteiro-alexandre/ignite-reactjs-ignews/blob/master/docs/github-oauth-configuration.md) to configure your Github's OAuth and fill in your environment variables.

 # :runner: Getting Started